 The old curated gateways of content have given way to everyone doing content, but the differentiator remains quality and editorial rigor.

-I bring that experience and expertise to my role as a travel communicator, working with clients to help surface stories, and tell stories better.
-And my role as an editor-at-large means I still get to contribute stories and ideas to a trusted and iconic brand I have been associated with for a many years.
+I bring that experience and expertise to my role as a travel communicator, working with clients to help surface stories and tell stories better.
+And my role as an editor-at-large means I still get to contribute stories and ideas to a trusted and iconic brand I have been associated with for many years.

 I was on assignment to write the cover story for Nat Geo Traveler about Banff, Alberta.
 My reporting time was short and I had a long list of things to do and see, and people to talk to.

 On the list was to see a bear, preferably a grizzly.
 I felt I needed it for the story half-written in my head.
 But try as I might, I didn’t get to see one while I was there.
 (Wild animals are funny that way.)

 When I got down to writing, I kept thinking how great it would have been to see the bear.
 I kept struggling with the piece until it dawned on me that not finding was the central metaphor for the story.
 It actually made for a better story.